 Arias is being held on a $330,000 bond.
 He is scheduled for arraignment on April 18.

 Hot Bed for Pedestrian Accidents

 Long Beach is no stranger to accidents involving pedestrians.
 According to the Long Beach Post, there were 1,982 collisions between Jan.
-1, 2013 and Jul.
-1, 2018 involving pedestrians in Long Beach.
-This underscores the dangers that pedestrians face when travelling on foot on the city’s streets and highways.
+1, 2013, and Jul.
+1, 2018, involving pedestrians in Long Beach.
+This underscores the dangers that pedestrians face when traveling on foot on the city’s streets and highways.

 Pedestrian Accident Causes

 Across California each year, approximately 14,000 pedestrian-related accidents occur.
 There were nearly 900 pedestrian deaths in 2017 alone.
 While DUI drivers are an obvious danger to everyone on the road, including pedestrians, there are additional factors behind the high number of pedestrian injuries and deaths in Long Beach and elsewhere in California.
 Poor driving, improper turning, poor weather and road conditions, distracted driving, aggressive driving, and speeding can also play a role.